 Measure the ambient carbon dioxide level 1m in front of and level with the tip of the nose of the dummy head.
-Take the measurement once a stabilized level for carbon dioxide in the inhalation air has been attained.
+Take the measurement once a stabilized level for carbon dioxide in the inhalation air has been attained;

 Alternatively, measure the ambient level at the sampling tube with carbon dioxide supply turned off.
-The reference level shall be below 0.1 percent.
+The reference level shall be below 0.1 percent; and